 Data experts from University College London have mapped the geographical location of around 3.3 million tweets sent by users based in London.
 While more than 90% of tweets were in English, their work detected 66 other languages, including the likes of Swahili, Haitian Creole and the Philippine language of Tagalog.

-There also appeared to be patterns in the distribution of languages across London with French language tweets (red) appearing to exist in high density pockets around the centre while towards north London, more Turkish tweets (blue) appear.
+There also appeared to be patterns in the distribution of languages across London with French language tweets (red) appearing to exist in high density pockets around the center while towards north London, more Turkish tweets (blue) appear.
 They found Arabic tweets (green) are most common around Edgware Road and there are pockets of Russian tweets (pink) in parts of central London.

 The same team from UCL performed a similar analysis of 8.5 million geo-located tweets in New York between January 2010 and February 2013.
 The findings were also fascinating.